 Whether this is your first time collecting or you're one of our dedicated existing volunteers, this guide will tell you everything you need to know.

-Together, we can stop child abuse.
+Together, we can keep children safe.

-If you have any questions about Childhood Day please contact us at CHDVolunteering@nspcc.org.uk
+If you have any questions about Childhood Day please contact us at CHDVolunteering@nspcc.org.uk raise money work together